 The BSP contains data on traversable surfaces which aid AI in pathfinding (walking to a destination).
 This data is generated automatically during BSP compilation and is retained even in when the BSP is compiled into multiplayer maps.

-When a shader_environment references a lens_flare, lens flare markers are automatically created and stored in the BSP tag during structure compilation.
+When a shader_environment references a lens_flare, lens flare markers are automatically created and stored in the BSP tag during initial structure compilation or updated with structure-lens-flares.
 These are used to give lights a "glowy" appearance.
 If the shader has a lens flare spacing of 0, a single lens flare is placed on the surface(how?).
 Otherwise, the lens flares are evenly spaced within the surface according to the spacing value (world units).

 A BSP can contain up to 65535 lens flare markers, and up to 256 types of lens flares.
 However, there is a much lower limit to how many the game will draw at a given time, exactly how many is unknown.

 Phantom BSP is a collision artifact sometimes produced when compiling BSPs.
-It manifests itself as invisible surfaces which projectiles and vehicles collide with (but not players), and appears around sharp corners like those around doorways.
+It manifests itself as invisible surfaces which projectiles and vehicles collide with (but not players), and mostly appears around sharp corners near cases of "nearly coplanar faces" warnings in your WRL file.

 A reference to the bitmap storing the level's baked lightmaps.
 The level will not be visible without this.